Emma Wakefield Garden Summer Party

 Old Aurora Colony Museum office:: 503-678-5754

 The Emma Wakefield Herb Garden was established in July of 1974 in honor of Emma Wakefield, “Canby’s Herb Lady”.
-For the last 44 years, WVHS has continuously maintained the garden as a way to honor Emma and to educate the public about the historical uses of herbs.
-They will have herb-based items for sale, cookies and delicious ice tea will be served.
+For the last 44 years, WVHS has continuously maintained the garden as a way to honor Wakefield and to educate the public about the historical uses of herbs.
+Herb-based items will be for sale, and lavender ice cream will be served.
 Admission to this event is included in Museum admission.